MohittSharma27/Password_generator/README.md

 # 🛠️ Tech Stack
   - HTML – Structure of the app
-  - CSS – Styling and responsive layout
+  - TailwindCSS – Styling and responsive layout
   - JavaScript – Core logic for password generation and interactivity

 # 💡 Future Improvements